Bayesian Inference of Neutron Star Properties in $f(Q)$ Gravity Using NICER Observations: Acknowledgements

 \section{Acknowledgements}

 S.P. acknowledges the Neutron Star Meeting 2025 held at the Institute of Mathematical Sciences (IMSc), Chennai, India, that motivates this study.
-KZ acknowledge support by the CUHK-Shenzhen University development fund under grant No. UDF01003041 and UDF03003041, and Shenzhen Peacock fund under No. 2023TC0179.
+NP and KZ acknowledge support by the CUHK-Shenzhen University development fund under grant No. UDF01003041 and UDF03003041, and Shenzhen Peacock fund under No. 2023TC0179, Ministry of Science and Technology of China under Grant No. 2024YFA1611004, NSFC fund under No. 92570117.
 We also thank Dr. Tuhin Malik, Dr. Sk Md Adil Imam and Asit Karan for technical discussions.